gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 bundle exec rake gitlab:env:info RAILS_ENV=production
 ```

-If this all passes (all green and/or no errors are reported), then you can go
+If this all passes (all green and/or no errors are reported), then go ahead and
-ahead and compile all of the assets for GitLab.
-This can take ~10-15 minutes on
+compile all of the assets for GitLab.
+This can take ~10-15 minutes on a
 smaller machine, so don't panic if it takes a while!
 ```
 bundle exec rake assets:precompile RAILS_ENV=production